Request A Free Estimate

 Are Asian Lady Beetles Harmful to Plants?

 Similar to ladybugs, Asian lady beetles feed on aphids and other insects that munch on plants.
-Even though the invasive Asian lady beetle isn’t as friendly a sight as a ladybug, they can still be a friend to gardeners.
+This means that although they can be a nuisance, they can still be a gardener’s friend.

 However, these bugs won’t bid a happy goodbye after gardening season is over.
 They’re prone to swarming, and prefer to overwinter inside homes.
 Once they’re finished feasting on aphids, they will crowd on reflective surfaces like windows and sliding glass doors.
 If they have the opportunity, Asian lady beetles will invade your home.

-Asian Lady Beetle vs Ladybug: Spot the Difference
+Asian Lady Beetle vs Ladybug: Look Closely to Spot the Difference

 Differences in Appearance Between Ladybugs and Asian Lady Beetles